risawitama/verbose-potato/README.md

-## You can't trust a ladder.
-It will always let you down
+## What happens to a frog's car when it breaks down?
+It gets toad.